 Can you imagine a company that has no clear objectives, no roadmap, has experienced intermittent growth, change, and success without a plan and believes working hard and being busy is actually the plan?

 Ask any adult their plans for a holiday.
 They will most likely tell you exactly when it starts, where they are going, how they will get there, what they plan to do with a timeline, when they start for home, when they will be back at work, and generally how much the whole endeavor will cost.

 We need to see the same attention to detail incorporate strategic objective setting, roadmaps, and projects.

-A parting thought: whether we discuss children, young adults, professionals or corporations, the journey will require much of us – including money.
+Whether we discuss children, young adults, professionals or corporations, the journey will require much of us – including money.
 Most people are happy to spend money on children, young adults, and ourselves in pursuit of goals.
-And most folks are happy to spend their company’s money as well.
+And most folks are happy to spend their company's money as well.

-Question: If this were your company and your money, how would you feel about the company and people spending your money without clear strategic objectives and a roadmap to get there?
+If this were your company and your money, how would you feel about the company and people spending your money without clear strategic objectives and a roadmap to get there?